OpenBioMaps/documentation/official_docs/en/faq.rst

 contact: Gábor Takács

-The OpenBioMaps consortium established at September 1, 2015.
+The OpenBioMaps consortium was established on September 1, 2015.
 The OpenBioMaps Consortium Agreement will be available `here <docs/consortium_agreement_2015.pdf>`_.

 How can I contact the consortium?
 ---------------------------------